fakanakavera/TNTowns/README.md

 # TNtowns (Paper 1.21.4)

-TNtowns is a territory, economy, and social-structure plugin inspired by Towny, tailored for MMO-style servers.
+TNtowns is a territory, economy, and social-structure plugin, tailored for MMO-style servers.
 It implements Residents → Towns → Nations; chunk claims; banks and upkeep; diplomacy; plots; jail/outlaw; chat channels; territory caps with paid expansion; and rich command tab-completion.
 It integrates with Vault for economy and declares soft-depends for MMOItems/MMOCore/Essentials.

 ## Requirements
 - PaperMC 1.21.4 (or compatible)